jeffreysbrother/seo-sitemap-generator/README.md

 ### Known Issues

-* The last sitemap generated fails to include a closing `</urlset>` tag.
 * Errors appear to be causing a letter category (e.g. last name starting with "L")--either partially or entirely--to be omitted from the sitemap.
+Example: `error: CRAWLER Error Error: ESOCKETTIMEDOUT when fetching ${url}`.
+This might just be a failed response and not an issue with the tool.
+However, we should look into this in the future.

 ### Future Features

-* Fix above "known issues"
-* Log more detailed info upon completion
+* Log more detailed info upon completion.
-* Handle errors in a smarter way
-* Handle pagination (instead of requiring that the callable be modified prior to running)
+* Handle pagination (instead of requiring that the callable be modified prior to running).